Dsaini2002/OPENSSH-MAIL-SYSTEM/README.md

 ---

+## 🔍 Security Research & Bug Hunting

+**We actively invite security researchers, cryptographers, and developers to audit and improve this project!**

+Since post-quantum cryptography integration is a rapidly evolving field, community review is crucial.
+We encourage you to:

+- 🐛 **Find Bugs:** Identify UI glitches, runtime exceptions, memory leaks, or dependency conflicts.
+- 🛡️ **Discover Vulnerabilities:** Test our implementation of `liboqs`, key handling, session key exchange, or payload parsing for side-channel issues, implementation flaws, or weak points.
+- ⚡ **Optimize Code:** Improve performance, refine error handling, and clean up key rotation routines.
+- 🛠️ **Submit Fixes:** Open a Pull Request with your patch—all constructive contributions will be reviewed and credited!

+If you discover a critical security vulnerability, please submit it via [GitHub Security Advisories](https://github.com/Dsaini2002/OPENSSH-MAIL-SYSTEM/security/advisories) or open an issue marked `[SECURITY]`.

 # ⚠️ Security Considerations

 This project is intended as a **research, educational, and experimental implementation** of Post-Quantum secure email communication.